Content

 FAQ

-Sensory touch issues happen when individuals struggle to receive and react to information passed through their sense of touch.
-People with sensory touch issues may easily get irritated by anything touching their skin or feel overwhelmed after frequent touching in quick succession.
-This occurs due to physical discomfort caused by the inability to process all these sensations at once.
-Also, it can stem from something else, such as anxiety about public spaces and concern about personal boundaries.
+Sensory touch issues mean individuals cannot receive and react to information passed through their sense of touch.
+People experiencing sensory touch issues may become irritable with anything touching their skin or feel overwhelmed after several rapid successions of touches.
+Physically, they are usually uncomfortable due to their inability to process all these sensations at once.
+Also, such feelings can grow from something else: like anxiety towards public spaces, because of concerns about personal boundaries.

 Sources